 In July 2017 WIRED magazine wrote that notifications take away user's control over their phone.
-In a sense, it’s them that dictate how often you should use your phone and not you who does it.
+In a sense, it’s they who dictate how often you should use your phone, and not you.

 Delete needless apps

 Some might still feel the need to check social media every once in a while even with notifications disabled.
 The remedy to that is simple - deleting the apps you feel addicted to.

 How many times it’s your instinct to open the Facebook or Twitter app while commuting or waiting for someone?
-Not only does it take your time (which you can use better like reading a book), but also makes your mind less sophisticated.
+Not only does it take time (which can be better spent), but also makes your mind less sophisticated.

 Do you honestly need all your social media available with just a couple moves of your thumb?

-Most social media are also available on a desktop.
+Most social media are also available on desktop.
 Probably nothing will happen if you check it only at home.

 Use your phone more often

-A long, long time ago mobile phones were used mainly for calling.
+A long, long time ago, mobile phones were mainly used for calling.
 If you wanted to talk to your friend or family, you just dialed their number.
-Text messages and now Snapchat changed the landscape of social interactions.
+Text messages and other messaging apps changed the landscape of social interactions.

 But texting can be addictive.
 Every single time you get a message, your brain releases a hormone called dopamine, which gives you instant pleasure.
 Sounds familiar?
 You love that notification sound and the view of someone writing a message to you, right?
 In fact, you love that shot of dopamine that follows.
 You wait for someone’s reply and jump into another conversation.
 You talk about various stuff and spend hours talking to people without anything happening.

 Calling can also take a lot of time, but if you have important stuff to say, it’s better to hear somebody else’s voice.
 Keep it real.